johnmn3/cljs-thread/README.md

 ;=> 1
 ```

 This is just a rudimentary implementation of a stepping debugger.
+I've added keybindings for usage in Calva.

 It would be nice to implement a sub-repl that wrapped repl evaluations in the `in?` macro until exit.
 It would also be nice to implement an nrepl middle where for the same thing, transparently filling in the missing bits for cider's debugging middleware, such that editors like emacs and calva can automatically use their debugging workflows in a Clojurescript context.
 There's [a github issue for this feature](https://github.com/clojure-emacs/cider/issues/1416) in the cider repo and it would be nice to finally be able to unlock this capability for browser development.
 PRs welcome!

 > Note: There are a host of other use cases that weren't previously possible that become possible with blocking semantics.
 Another example might be porting Datascript to IndexedDB using a synchronous set/get interface.
 If there are any other possibilities that come to mind - things you've always wanted to be able to do but weren't able to due to the lack of blocking semantics in the browser - feel free to drop a request in the issues and we can explore it.